Callee84/sourdough/README.md

 ***

 ## Testing
-I've conducted 4 seperate tests of the site.
+I've conducted 4 tests of the site.
+Two of the with focus on performance in webbrowser.